Android-for-Python/Android-for-Python-Users/README.md

 ### Android Version Issues

-On devices running Android 10 and later or build android.api > 28 shared storage is implemented as a database, you cannot access shared storage with Python file operations because there is no file path.
-The [Kivy Filechooser](#kivy-filechooser) and KivyMD file chooser only work with private storage, you must use the Android Chooser for shared storage.
+On devices running Android 10 and later or build `android.api` > 28, shared storage is implemented as a database.
+You cannot access shared storage with Python file operations because there is no file path.
+The [Kivy Filechooser](#kivy-filechooser) and KivyMD file chooser only work with private storage; you must use the Android Chooser for shared storage.

 On devices with Android less than 10, shared storage is a file system and you can access file with `from android.storage import primary_external_storage_path`.
-But this **does not work** on devices running Android 10 or greater.
+This **does not work** on devices running Android 10 or greater.

-On devices running Android 10 or greater shared storage is accessed via the Java MediaStore api, or the Chooser api.
+On devices running Android 10 or greater, shared storage is accessed via the Java MediaStore API or the Chooser API.

 ### MediaStore

 The MediaStore is a database, not a file system.
 The MediaStore is organized based on multiple root directories.
 For example 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.

-The MediaStore files are accessed using a *content uri*, not a file path.
-Python requires a file path to access a file, not a content uri.
-So **Python apis such as fopen(), which depend on a file path, will fail**.
-Content uris are obtained from Android OS apis, for example in the MediaStore api.
-See the [MediaStore documentation](https://developer.android.com/training/data-storage/shared/media).
+The MediaStore files are accessed using a *content URI*, not a file path.
+Python requires a file path to access a file, not a content URI.
+So **Python APIs such as fopen(), which depend on a file path, will fail**.
+Content URIs are obtained from Android OS APIs - for example, the [MediaStore API](https://developer.android.com/training/data-storage/shared/media).

-"Are you telling me I can't ....?", I'm explaining that Android shared storage is different from our expectations of a POSIX file system, evolve or die out.
+"Are you telling me I can't ....?"
+I'm explaining that Android shared storage is different from our expectations of a POSIX file system.
+Evolve or die out.

-You can find examples of calling the MediaStore Java api from Python in the source for [AndroidStorage4Kivy](https://github.com/Android-for-Python/androidstorage4kivy/blob/main/src/androidstorage4kivy/sharedstorage.py).
+You can find examples of calling the MediaStore Java API from Python in the source for [AndroidStorage4Kivy](https://github.com/Android-for-Python/androidstorage4kivy/blob/main/src/androidstorage4kivy/sharedstorage.py).

 ### AndroidStorage4Kivy

-An Android version independent Python api for shared storage is implemented in the package [androidstorage4kivy](https://github.com/Android-for-Python/androidstorage4kivy).
+An Android-version-independent Python API for shared storage is implemented in the package [androidstorage4kivy](https://github.com/Android-for-Python/androidstorage4kivy).

-This package is an abstraction of the MediaStore api.
+This package is an abstraction of the MediaStore API.
 The abstraction is *copy or delete*, so *files can be copies to, copied from, and deleted from shared storage*.
-The MediaStore api, and content uris are thus hidden.
-For more details see https://github.com/Android-for-Python/androidstorage4kivy#programming-model and https://github.com/Android-for-Python/androidstorage4kivy#sharedstorage-class.
+The MediaStore API, and content URIs are thus hidden.
+For more details see [Android Shared Storage 4 Kivy's Programming Model](https://github.com/Android-for-Python/androidstorage4kivy#programming-model) and [Android Shared Storage 4 Kivy's Shared Storage Class](https://github.com/Android-for-Python/androidstorage4kivy#sharedstorage-class).

 Example usage is in [shared_storage_example](https://github.com/Android-for-Python/shared_storage_example).
 The example also demonstrates using the Android file Chooser, using the SharedStorage4Kivy Chooser class.

 ### Storage Permissions

-On devices running Android 10 and later no permissions are requires to read or write an app's own shared storage or private storage.
+On devices running Android 10 and later, no permissions are requires to read or write an app's own shared storage or private storage.

 Reading another app's shared storage requires READ_EXTERNAL_STORAGE permission if android.api < 33 and READ_MEDIA_IMAGES, READ_MEDIA_VIDEO, READ_MEDIA_AUDIO [see](https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE) if android.api >= 33.
 An app cannot overwrite another app's shared file.

-There is one special case, which is different from typical desktop usage.
+There is one special case which is different from typical desktop usage.
 An app cannot read another app's file in the Downloads directory, regardless of permissions.

 On devices running Android 9 and less, WRITE_EXTERNAL_STORAGE is required for any file writes.
 Or READ_EXTERNAL_STORAGE if the app only wants to do shared storage reads.

 ### Shared Storage Alternatives

-A little research and you will discover the MANAGE_EXTERNAL_STORAGE permission, and the "requestLegacyExternalStorage" flag.
+A little research and you will discover the MANAGE_EXTERNAL_STORAGE permission, and the `requestLegacyExternalStorage` flag.
 Neither is discussed here, due to the issues they introduce.

 ## Sharing a file between apps

 Files in Shared Storage can be shared between apps.
-If you want to share a file first copy it to shared storage.
-Then send it to an Android ShareSheet.
-The complement operation, receiving a shared file requires copying the file to private storage so Python can access it.
+If you want to share a file, first copy it to shared storage and then send it to an Android ShareSheet.
+The complement operation (receiving a shared file) requires copying the file to private storage so Python can access it.

 The androidstorage4kivy package contains a ShareSheet class that invokes an Android ShareSheet, or sends a file directly to a specific app.
 The latter assumes that the specific app knows how to receive files of the type sent.